NKAmapper/nvdb2osm/README.md

 # nvdb2osm
-Converts NVDB highway data to OSM
+Converts NVDB highway data to OSM file.
+Same as Elveg, but supporting more features/tags and supporting new municipality boundaries since 2020.

 ### Usage
-1. **nvdb2osm -vegnett -k "kommune" > outfile.osm**
+1. **nvdb2osm -vegnett "kommune" > outfile.osm**
    - Produces osm file with road network for a given municipality (4 digit municipality code)
    - Example: `nvdb2osm -vegnett 1301`for road network of Bergen